guinetn/basecamp/assets/books/finance/terms/s.md

 a bond or a tangible product, such as gold or oil.
 Stock is evidence of ownership in a corporation.
 Stock,Shares,Option, actions, titres, securities

+Stocks and equity are same, as both represent the ownership in an entity (company) and are traded on the stock exchanges.
+Equity by definition means ownership of assets after the debt is paid off.
+Stock generally refers to traded equity. ...
+Equity can also mean stocks or shares

 La détention et/ou la vente d’actions peut générer deux types de revenus soumis à taxation
 - des dividendes (see Dividends)